dualslash/The-FAIR-Handbook/_sources/intro1.md

-# Welcome to the playbook for health data sharing ecosystems
+# Welcome to the Playbook for Health Data Sharing Ecosystems

 </br>

-This playbook is a practical guideline for SMEs wanting to learn more about health data sharing and re-use.
+This playbook is a practical guideline for small and medium-sized enterprises (SMEs) wanting to learn more about _health data sharing and re-use_.

-The objective of this playbook is to facilitate data sharing and ecosystem creation for use of novel (e)health technology and services as well as to enhance scientific research in health related questions. (e)Health data drawn from health data sources, such as hospitals and personal wearables are arguably one of the most valuable and sensitive types of data.
+The objective of this playbook is to facilitate data sharing and ecosystem creation, to enable the use of novel (e)health technology and services as well as to enhance scientific research in health related questions. (e)Health data drawn from health data sources, such as hospitals and personal wearables, are arguably one of the most valuable and sensitive types of data.
 The value of this type of data is the potential to support research and facilitate product development within healthcare, digital health, public health and many others areas.
 However, this data is highly sensitive since health data reveals information about one’s health conditions, family members, ones psycho-social state and history.

 This report will help companies steer towards an ecosystem that allows its members to share insights from health data under the appropriate legal, ethical and technical constraints.
 All these necessary foundational elements making up a health data ecosystem will be touched upon in this book.
 This playbook is a [dynamic resource that will change over time](https://github.com/dualslash/The-FAIR-Handbook), and will be updated on a regular basis.
+All changes are publicly accessible through the [commit log](https://github.com/dualslash/The-FAIR-Handbook/commits/main/The-FAIR-Handbook), through which references can be made to specific versions of the book.

 ## For whom
 The guidelines provided here aim to help those wishing to handle and re-use health data.
-It consists of information and resources with references to the state-of-the-art in the scientific community as well to practical advice and available solutions to further investigate.
+It consists of information and resources with references to the state-of-the-art in the scientific community, as well to provide practical advice and available solutions to further investigate.
 This playbook is written for those interested in learning more about the major themes concerning health data sharing and re-usage.

 * For CTOs, data scientists and managers, researchers, software developers and policy makers.
 * For organizations depending on access health data for their services or products.